CHS Course Descriptions

 Prerequisites: COLL100A.

-Curriculum map: COLL 100 is a degree requirement for the BSHS.
+Curriculum map: COLL 100 is a degree requirement for first-time college students in the BSHS.

 COLL 110X Medical Terminology (2 cr)